If you own or manage a website with lots of content, what is the biggest nightmare that can happen to it?

 - Store on Azure, S3, Dropbox, Google Drive, Amazon Glacier or SFTP

 4. WP Time Capsule

 WP Time Capsule is a premium-only plugin.
-While all the other plugins in this list focus on taking full-site backups, this plugin emphasizes the advantages of incremental and real-time backups over traditional backups.
+While most of the other plugins in this list focus on taking full-site backups, this plugin emphasizes the advantages of incremental and real-time backups over traditional backups.

 Suppose your site is around 1GB in size when you first take a full backup.
 You update your site daily by adding images and content.
 So it keeps growing day by day.

-If you do backups daily, within one month, your archive will be more than 30GB.
+If you perform daily backups, within one month, your archive will be more than 30GB.
 So you can run out of space quickly.
 That’s why most plugins allow you to set the number of backups you want to retent.
-The disadvantage is that you don’t have much restore points in case you want to switch the site to a previous state.
+The disadvantage is that you have a lesser number of restore points in case you want to switch the site to a previous state.